 watching the clock, we went from 9:55 to 10:27 talking about the process of the OKRs...i feel like it would've been better time served to actually break down 1 Key Result as a team, what a story or spike would look like, so that the example can be used as guidance for tpms can go off and pair on work (relevant to their Prod Area teams, current workload etc) that maps back to the KR.

-Thursday will be the 3rd week since our OKR summit and collectively as a team we don't even have 1 story or spike for us to chip away at any of the Key results we identified. that makes me sad :( Created about 1 year ago
+Thursday will be the 3rd week since our OKR summit and collectively as a team we don't even have 1 story or spike for us to chip away at any of the Key results we identified. that makes me sad :( Created over 1 year ago

 1 people found this